Rodemfr/MicronetToNMEA/README.md

 # MicronetToNMEA

+## Note to Teensy users

+MicronetToNMEA has now switched to ESP32.
+If you want the latest version of the Teensy based software, check the `teensy' branch.

 ## Description

-MicronetToNMEA is a Teensy/Arduino project aiming at converting data from Raymarine's wireless network called "Micronet" to a standard NMEA0183 stream, easily useable by your laptop or tablet software.
+MicronetToNMEA is a Arduino project aiming at converting data from Raymarine's wireless network called "Micronet" to a standard NMEA0183 stream, easily useable by your laptop or tablet software.
 Additionnaly, it can also transmit NMEA navigation data from your Tablet/PC to your Micronet network.

 The project requires the following hardware :
-- A boat with Raymarine Wireless/Tacktick system.
-(The boat is not strictly required)
-- A Teensy 3.5, 3.6, 4.0 or 4.1 board.
+- At least one Raymarine/Tacktick master device (i.e. with a ON/OFF button)
+- A ESP32-WROOM-32 based board (e.g. uPesy Wroom DevKit).
 - A CC1101 based board.
 Any board should be fine as long as you can connect its SPI bus to the MCU.
 Take care to order a board with an antenna for 868 or 915MHz operations, not 433MHz.

-Teensy 4.0 is the preferred board because it is the one used by the author to test and fix issues when they are found.
-Other boards are reported to also work fine anyway.

 Optionally, you can add :
 - A NMEA GPS/GNSS, connected through UART to add your position, time, date, SOG and COG to Micronet displays.
 The most frequently used one is UBlox M8N which can be directly configured by MicronetToNMEA.
-- A LSM303DLH(C), connected through I2C to add magnetic heading to Micronet displays
+- A LSM303DLH connected through I2C to add magnetic heading to Micronet displays

-The type of construction described here is fun and interesting to play with, but anyone with a little bit of experience at sea knows that it will not last long in the wet, salty and brutal environment of a sailing boat.
+The type of construction described here is fun and interesting to play with, but anyone with a little bit of experience at sea knows that may not last long in the wet, salty and brutal environment of a sailing boat.
-MicronetToNMEA will abandon you just when you really need it.
+MicronetToNMEA may abandon you just when you really need it.
 No garantee can of course be given that this software will do what it has been designed for.
 If you want a robust, reliable and extensively tested Micronet device, you should better go to your nearest Raymarine/Tacktick reseller.